s-andrews/illuminaprocessing/CRUK_sequencing_processing.md

 ## Renaming output files for copying over to Sierra

+### Normal cellranger count
+For standard 10X runs you'll get a folder for each sample.
+Inside there will be a folder called ```outs``` and in there will be all of the actual output.
+We want to extract and rename some files from there to see directly on sierra, and we want to tar up the whole lot for a more complete record.
+To do this we have a script called ```rename_10X_output.py``` which will take care of this.
+You just need to pass it the base run folder in which the processing was done and it will process all of the cellranger output in there.

+### cellranger-arc
 cellranger-arc will write output files to the folder specified in the --id argument.
 A script can be used to transform the output filenames into Sierra/copy-back_files compatible names.

     /bi/scratch/scripts/prepare_10X_folder_for_copy_back_multiome.pl [output_folder_name] [L00x]